Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 10. Fine Print

-A fine print is an important part of a document that is written in fine or small text.
-Because it is written in small text, fine print is usually overlooked or ignored.
+Fine print refers to an important part of a document that is written in fine or small text.
+Because it is written in small text, fine print is sometimes overlooked or ignored.

 She did not realize that she had to pay 75% monthly interest for her loans until she read the fine print of the contract.